- We do more than just breed our dogs

 - We care about good temperament

 Our dogs are dogs we that live with ourselves, or that live with others – they are not just kennel dogs.
 As a result we breed temperaments that we would want to live with.
 While Pyr Shep temperament is not for everyone, we feel strongly that the dogs should have sound, stable temperaments as described by the breed standard.
+While this breed can be suspicious by nature, they should never be fearful.
+(They are not the same thing!)

 - We care about genetic health issues